G-DePascalis/UHI_CH_mp/README.md

 # Urban Heat Island and Pedestrian Comfort in Switzerland (CH)
 An open-source framework for the quantification of Urban Heat Islands and Pedestrian Comfort in Switzerland

-## Introduction
-In this project, Swiss open-source datasets are used to quantify urban heat islands (UHI) and pedestrian comfort, and to demonstrate the application of different scenarios on a case study representative of the Swiss landscape.

 ## Usage of codes
 ### Open-source files and import to QGIS
 Choose the geographical zone (tile, canton) for the area of study.